mybabysexy/thread-hashtag-count/README.md

 ## Usage

 Save your Thread cookies and save it to `thread-cookies.json`.
+You can use [this extension](https://chromewebstore.google.com/detail/export-cookie-json-file-f/nmckokihipjgplolmcmjakknndddifde) to make things easier.

 Import the module and call the function with the correct Thread hashtag url: